 Types of radiotherapy

-Volumetric modulated radiotherapy (VMAT) is a type of IMRT.
-It focuses the radiation on the cancer, and reduces the time each treatment takes.
-It normally involves one single beam of radiation, sometimes more.
-The machine will move around you in a circle.
-It may help to reduce the risk of side effects by reducing the amount of radiation to the surrounding organs.
+- Volumetric modulated arc radiotherapy (VMAT) is a type of IMRT that focuses the radiation on the cancer and reduces treatment time.
+It normally involves one single beam of radiation, sometimes more, delivered as the machine rotates around you.

 - 3D conformal radiotherapy also shapes the radiation beam to the cancer though is used less often.

 Stereotactic ablative radiotherapy (SABR) or stereotactic body radiotherapy (SBRT) is a type of very precise radiotherapy.
 You may have heard it called Cyberknife®.
 SABR delivers higher doses of radiation in a shorter time, which reduces the number of treatments.
 SABR is not routinely available for pancreatic cancer on the NHS, and is only available in a few hospitals in the UK.
 You can ask your doctor more about SABR.

 Clinical trials are medical research studies that involve patients.
 You could ask your doctor about any clinical trials involving radiotherapy or chemoradiotherapy that might be suitable for you.
 We also have information about current clinical trials for pancreatic cancer in the UK.
 And you can talk to our specialist nurses about clinical trials on our free Support Line.

 Review date September 2021